ku-nlp/jumanpp/README.md

 JUMAN++ can handle only utf-8 encoded text as an input.
 Lines beginning with `# ` will be interpreted as comments.

+## Training Jumandic Model

+A set of scripts for training Jumandic model is available in [this repository](https://github.com/ku-nlp/jumanpp-jumandic).
+It is possible to modify the system dictionary to add other entries to the trained model.

+**Attention**: You need to have access to Mainichi Shinbun for Year 1995 to be able to use Kyoto Univeristy corpus for training.

 # Other

 ## DEMO